claudioDema99/RT1-FirstAssignment/README.md

  		- if no: go to and put gold
 At this point, the program checks if all the token are already paired: if yes, it ends the program; if no, it begins an other loop.

-The "looking for a silver/golden token" it's composed to a find_token_silver and find_token_gold functions: they simply use the R.see() function and looking for silver/golden boxes.
+The "looking for a silver/golden token" it's composed to a `find_token_silver` and `find_token_gold` functions: they simply use the `R.see()` function and looking for silver/golden boxes.
-If they doesn't find any token, they do some random movement and then look for the token with the "random_turn_and_search" functions (there is one for the silver token, and an other one for the golden).
+If they doesn't find any token, they do some random movement and then look for the token with the `random_turn_and_search` functions (there is one for the silver token, and an other one for the golden).
 For checking if the box is already taken we use two different arrays where we collect all the silver and golden taken already paired.
-If the robot sees a token that is already collect in the array, it uses the "random_turn_and_search" function for searching an other one.
+If the robot sees a token that is already collect in the array, it uses the `random_turn_and_search` function for searching an other one.
 So, the last step is different for the two types of token:
  - for the silver one: the robot allign itself with the token, it reaches it with a high velocity and then it uses a lower velocity to approach and grab the token;
  - for the golden one: the robot allign itself with the token, it reaches it with a high velocity and then it uses a lower velocity to put the silver token close to the golden one.